gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Signing with OpenPGP subkeys

-OpenPGP supports subkeys, which are like normal keys, except they're bound to a master key pair.
+OpenPGP supports a type of subkey, which are like normal keys, except they're bound to a master key pair.

-One useful feature of OpenPGP subkeys is that they can be revoked independently of the master keys which makes key management easier.
+These subkeys can be stored independently of master keys.
+OpenPGP subkeys can also be revoked independently of the master keys, which makes key management easier.
-You only need the subkey for signature operations, which lets you deploy only your signing subkey to a CI server.
+You only need the subkey for signature operations, which allows you to deploy only your signing subkey to a CI server.

-A limitation in the previous versions of the signing plugin prevented the use of subkeys.
-See the documentation for the [Signing](userguide/signing_plugin.html) plugin for more details.
+The [Signing plugin](userguide/signing_plugin.html#sec:subkeys) now supports subkeys, see the documentation for more details.

 ## Promoted features